georgenicholson/latent-factors/README.md

 To run the Python scripts, you need to install a virtual or conda environment with the dependencies as listed in `requirements.txt`.

+Further, you need to download the simulation datasets [here](https://drive.google.com/file/d/1YzcPeoYiNyJLaUKkWHyouDLr_2omVw6x/view?usp=sharing).
+Unzip the folder, and place it in `data/`.

 ## Scripts to reproduce simulation results in manuscript